rapidanalysis/rapidanalysis.github.io/docs/tools.md

 outline: deep
 ---

-# RapidAnalysis Google Sheets Add-On
+# Google Sheets Add-On

-Instructions for getting started with RapidAnalysis custom functions for Google Sheets Add-on.
+Interface with our ML API endpoints in your Google Sheets easily with this Add-on.
+Below are instructions for getting started with our custom functions.

 ::: warning Before you start
 Make sure you have an API key by registering.
 It is free and easy to register.
 Just go here: